Welcome to the ParaYoga® Certification Information Guide

 *Please Note: Yoga Alliance and ParaYoga are not set up to teach courses designed to diagnose, treat, or cure health conditions.
 Rather, our focus is on improving general health and well-being, avoiding injury to those with health conditions and empowering our students to thrive.

-Required Reading Google Quizzes: for certification in Para Yoga®, candidates must read and submit required reading google form quizzes (link sent out by the PY office) to the Para Yoga® office within 6 weeks of completing the related training.
+Required Reading Google Quizzes: for certification in Para Yoga®, candidates must read and submit required reading google form quizzes; a link to the quiz sent out by the PY office prior to live trainings; quizz links are also available on the Resources Page and right here: https://www.parayoga.com/required-reading/.
+Please submit quiz within 6 weeks of completing the related training.
 Failure to do so will inhibit your certification process.
 Here is a list of the PYMT’s and their corresponding books:

 VINYASA KRAMA: The Energetics of Sequencing